naubiomech/OpenExo/Documentation/ReadTheDocs/source/elbow.rst

 Parameters
 ----------
-Parameter index order can be found in :doc:`ControllerData <ExoCode/src/ControllerData.h>`.
+Parameter index order can be found in `ControllerData.h <https://github.com/naubiomech/OpenExo/blob/main/ExoCode/src/ControllerData.h>`_.
  The parameters for this controller are:

 - **FLEXamplitude**
   Torque setpoint, in Nm, for flexion assistance.